 -

 During printing, other printers risk running out of paper or ink.
 When the ink runs out the result is faded images.
 But since offset printing gives the print operator control, they can control ink flow.
 They can also gauge the amount of paper remaining.
+The operator simply turns keys to ensure that print quality remains at an optimal level.

 -